 A binge is different from overeating and is far more pervasive.
 It is the intense drive to overeat which is experienced again and again over time, accompanied by feelings of shame, guilt and feeling out of control.
 Binge eating is highly distressing and can affect a person’s ability to engage fully in aspects of life (e.g., work or school, recreational activities, socialising and relationships).

 Similarities with bulimia nervosa

 Binge eating disorder is similar to — but not the same — as bulimia nervosa.
-Where people experiencing bulimia nervosa will partake in purging activities after bingeing (such as self-induced vomiting, fasting, over-exercising and/or the misuse of laxatives, enemas or diuretics), binge eating disorder is characterised by an absence of purging, despite experiencing similar feelings of intense guilt, shame and self-hatred after binges.
+Where people experiencing bulimia nervosa will engage in compensatory activities after a binge eating episode (such as self-induced vomiting, fasting, over-exercising and/or the misuse of laxatives, enemas or diuretics), Binge Eating Disorder is characterised by an absence of compensatory activities, despite experiencing similar feelings of intense guilt, shame and self-hatred after a binge episode.

 Like people with bulimia nervosa, there may be a strong desire to “make up” for the binge by being “good”, “healthy” or punishing oneself.
 This can lead to restrictive eating by engaging in long term dieting and sporadic fasts after a binge.